harness/developer-hub/docs/continuous-delivery/cd-execution/cd-general-steps/using-http-requests-in-cd-pipelines.md

 See [JSON and XML Functors](../../cd-technical-reference/cd-gen-ref-category/json-and-xml-functors.md).

-## Review: Simulate Load by Running Steps in Parallel
+## Simulate load by running steps in parallel

 You can use multiple HTTP steps in parallel to simulate load.